gottesmm/swift/docs/SIL.rst

 - General SIL *Optimization Passes* optionally run over the canonical SIL to improve performance of the resulting executable.
 These are enabled and controlled by the optimization level and are not run at -Onone.
+- *Lowering Passes* are run over canonical SIL and introduce lower level information into the IR.
+These must be run before *IRGen* but can have optimization passes interleaved in between them.
 - *IRGen* lowers canonical SIL to LLVM IR.
 - The LLVM backend (optionally) applies LLVM optimizations, runs the LLVM code generator and emits binary code.